AssadUllahKhan/Web-Development-Batch-03-Corvit-Systems-Peshawar/README.md

 # 🌐 Web Development Batch-03 – Corvit Systems Peshawar

 Welcome to the official repository for **Web Development Batch-03** at **Corvit Systems, Peshawar**.
-This repository is maintained by instrucor **Assad Ullah Khan** and contains all the learning materials shared during class sessions.
+This repository is maintained by instructor **Assad Ullah Khan** and contains all the learning materials shared during class sessions.

 ---